-The key to success in any enterprise is to make a plan – and to stick to it.
-You need to have clear, specified objectives and, to help you achieve them, you should tell your family and friends so that they can help to keep you on track and give you the support you are going to need.
+The key to success is to make a plan to reduce your alcohol intake – and to stick to it.
+You need to have clear, specific objectives and, to help you achieve them, you should tell your family and friends so that they can help to keep you on track and give you the support you are going to need.
 Don’t try to do too much too soon; cutting back a little each day is more likely to prove effective than trying to cut down drastically in one go.

 Strategies on your night out

-When you go out, you must have strategies in place to help you keep to your plan.
+When you go out, it's useful to have strategies in place to help you keep to your plan.

 These could include:

-- Keep track – to ensure that you don’t go over the limit you have set yourself, you must keep track of every drink you take.
-If you are drinking with company, don’t let them top up your glass, as this will make it impossible for you to have an accurate record.
+- Keep track – to ensure that you don’t go over the limit you have set yourself, it's important to keep track of every drink you take.
+If you are drinking with company, don’t let them top up your glass, as this will make it impossible for you to have an accurate record

 Try to avoid drinking

-To help cut down your drinking further you can also:
+To help cut down your drinking further, you could also:

-- Avoid triggers that lead you to drink – stay away from bars and avoid friends you know will encourage you to join in drinking excursions.
+- Avoid triggers that lead you to drink – stay away from bars and avoid friends you know will encourage you to join in drinking sessions

-- At home – people who drink at home often use larger measures so you should buy smaller glasses.
-You should also replace the alcohol in your fridge with soft drinks.
+- At home – people who drink at home often use larger measures so consider buying smaller glasses.
+You should also replace the alcohol in your fridge with soft drinks